This topic explains how to configure a Color Factory channel to search an Index Manager archive and process the assets that are found.

-Enforcing the use of FWP over SMB
+Force use of FWP instead of SMB access

 Replacing the input file

-Hence, to avoid double processing when choosing to replace the input file, you should also enable the Metadata feature in the channel and use a General Metadata Macro to update the file that is being processed.
+Therefore, to avoid double processing when choosing to replace the input file, you should also enable the Metadata feature in the channel and use a General Metadata Macro to update the file that is being processed.